G20 regulators aim to rein in asset managers with new rules

 The focus on funds' activities sharpened after "taper tantrums" or big and rapid falls in U.S. bond prices on the prospect of rate rises.

-Such moves make it harder for bond funds to honor redemption commitments to investors, especially as liquidity in markets has already thinned in recent years.
+Such moves make it harder for bond funds to honour redemption commitments to investors, especially as liquidity in markets has already thinned in recent years.